The period between being accepted to PA school and starting PA school can be a strange one.

 If you lack structure in your days before PA school, adjusting to the schedule of PA school will be a challenge.
 Take it from someone who's tried.

-Unlikely when I was an undergrad, talking/whining about needing to study doesn't qualify as studying in PA school.
+Unlike my definition of “studying” as an undergrad, talking or whining about needing to study doesn't qualify as studying in PA school.
 You have to actually study.

 Having a set routine before you start PA school will help you to adapt more easily.
 In the weeks leading up to PA school, start developing morning rituals.